History of Campbell’s Resort

 The 1990’s represented a great leap for the business – Lodge 3 was developed in 1990, Lodge 1 was redeveloped in 1997, and more meeting space was added with the development of the Stehekin Ballroom in 1997.
 Campbell’s Resort celebrated its 100th year of continuous operation in 2001.
 In 2008, Campbell’s Resort underwent a room renovation with the international, award winning Dawson Design to create a custom Campbell’s Resort guest room.
 During this time, the fifth generation Campbell was working in all facets of the operation – front desk, restaurant, yard crew – as they grew up, and pursued their education.
 Arthur III’s sons, Eric and Tom Campbell, returned to Chelan in 2010 and 2012 (respectively) to assist with resort operations.

 In 2013, the Campbell family started a hospitality management company, the Campbell Management Company (CMC).
-The CMC manages the 92-unit condo-hotel Grandview on the Lake in Chelan.
+The CMC also owns and operates the Midtowner Motel.